Office of Attorney Regulation Counsel

 Here is the list of matters and issues outside the authorized scope of an LLP’s practice of law:

-LLPs will need to complete annual registration and comply with applicable continuing legal education requirements.
+LLPs need to complete annual registration and comply with applicable continuing legal education requirements.
 Failure to do so will result in an administrative suspension of their licenses.

-There is a set of educational options as well as an experience option for an interested person to become eligibility to sit for the exams.
+There is a set of educational options as well as an experience option for an interested person to become eligible to sit for the exams.
 There are five different types of degrees set forth at C.R.C.P.
 207.8(3) that can qualify.
 Regardless of the type of degree, all Colorado LLP applicants must also demonstrate completion of 1,500 hours of substantive law-related practical experience, including 500 hours of experience in Colorado family law, within the three years immediately preceding the date of submitting the LLP application.

 If an applicant does not have a qualifying degree, the applicant must demonstrate that the applicant has worked the equivalent of three full-time years in employment constituting substantive law-related practical experience, which must include the equivalent of one full-time year focused on Colorado family law, during the five years immediately preceding the date of filing the application.
 This period of time also must meet the timing standard of degree applicants: 1,500 hours of substantive law-related practical experience, including 500 hours of experience in Colorado family law, within the three years immediately preceding the date of submitting the LLP application.

-If anyone believes that misconduct under those rules has occurred, that person could file a complaint with the Office of Attorney Regulation Counsel, which would follow attorney discipline and disability procedural rules to review the complaint.
+If anyone believes that misconduct under those rules has occurred, that person can file a complaint with the Office of Attorney Regulation Counsel, which would follow attorney discipline and disability procedural rules to review the complaint.
 Serious misconduct could result in suspension or disbarment just as it would for licensed attorneys.

-There will not be any cap on the fees LLPs charge clients, or any income or asset restrictions on the type of client LLPs serve.
+There is not any cap on the fees LLPs charge clients, or any income or asset restrictions on the type of client LLPs serve.
 However, limitations on an LLP’s scope of practice – such as the inability to independently handle matters requiring an expert report to value income or an asset – are likely to lead to LLPs serving mostly moderate income rather than higher income clients.
 Higher income or higher asset clients generally often have more complex matters that need the assistance of an attorney.
 As with attorneys, market forces will be the most significant factor in the rates LLPs charge clients.
 In states with similar programs, LLPs typically charge hourly rates ranging from a quarter to a half that of attorneys.